jtjlehi/capston-project/README.md

 # capston-project
-A dice game API with a base example implementation.
+A dice game ReST API that just saves the game for now.
+There are tests written to show how the calls work.
 The backend is written in typescript node.js and uses a mongo database.